Graduate Funding

 Graduate Assistantships

-Graduate Assistantships cover tuition up to 9 credit hours, apart from any fees, and provide a stipend ($6,000 for MM, $7,000 for DMA/PhD) per academic year.
-Recipients are required to commit 20 hours of service per week during the Fall and Spring Semesters and to perform at the Spring Commencement ceremony.
+Graduate Assistantships cover tuition up to 9 credit hours, apart from any fees, and provide a stipend of $9,000 per academic year.
+Recipients are assigned 20 hours of service per week during the Fall and Spring Semesters and perform at the Spring Commencement ceremony.
 The assignment will be based upon the needs of the School of Music, and may include responsibilities in music performance, teaching, or administrative support.
-This award is renewable for up to three years based on job performance and satisfactory progress toward the degree.
-This is an excellent opportunity to gain valuable college-level teaching experience while still having the guidance and mentorship of the faculty.
+This award is renewable for up to three years, depending on the degree program, based on job performance and satisfactory progress toward the degree.
+This is an excellent opportunity to gain professional experience while still having the guidance and mentorship of the faculty.

 Graduate Internships